It’s summertime, and that means mosquito season is in full swing. For some people, a bite from a mosquito is nothing more than an itchy annoyance.

 Can You Cauterize A Mosquito Bite?

 There is some debate on whether or not cauterization is an effective method for treating mosquito bites.
-Some people believe that cauterization will help to stop the spread of infection, while others believe it can actually make the bite worse.
+Some people believe that cauterization will help to stop the spread of infection, while others believe it can make the bite worse.
 There is no definitive answer, and you should always consult with a healthcare professional before trying any new treatment methods.